JIMMYULAHANNAN/Holt-Winters_Forecast_Method/README.md

 The Holt-Winters model is applied to the dataset using the Statsmodels library.
 The model is trained by specifying the trend and seasonality type (additive or multiplicative) and optimizing parameters such as the smoothing level, trend smoothing, and seasonal smoothing factors.
 Once trained, the model is used to generate future predictions.

-Performance Evaluation

-The accuracy of the forecast is assessed by comparing predicted values with actual values.
-Common evaluation metrics such as Mean Squared Error (MSE) and Mean Absolute Percentage Error (MAPE) are used to quantify the model's performance.
-The results are then visualized using graphs to observe how well the predictions align with the real data.

 Conclusion

 This project successfully demonstrates how the Holt-Winters method can be used for airline passenger forecasting.
 The model effectively captures seasonal patterns and trends, making it a valuable tool for decision-makers in the aviation industry.
 Future improvements can include experimenting with different parameter tuning techniques and comparing the Holt-Winters method with other forecasting techniques such as ARIMA or machine learning models.